 File Optimization Tab

-File optimization is one of the core features of WP Rocket, but not activated by default.
-So, you must access the setting tab and manually enable your site’s best feature/setting.
+File optimization is one of the core features of WP Rocket, but it is not activated by default.
+So, you must access the settings tab and manually enable your site’s best feature/setting.

 The functions remove unnecessary white space from your website’s HTML code and optimize CSS and JavaScript files.
 It also combines JS/CSS files into one to reduce connection requests and size.